Miscellaneous articles

 My understanding of the theory of evolution by natural selection comes mainly from the books The Selfish Gene and The Blind Watchmaker, both by Richard Dawkins.

-Referencing
+Referencing this article

-The content of this article can change, and so referencing of it should state the date of reading.
+The content of this article can change, and so referencing of it should include the date of reading.
 Also, you can save the current version in the Internet Archive and then link to the archived copy.

-The article was first published in 2016.
+This article was first published in 2016.
+Past versions are available in the Internet Archive here.